gershwin-desktop/gershwin-build/README.md

 ## Usage

-Then run the following as a regular user or source in shell profile:
+After making sure usage requirements are met the following should be run as regular user to start Gershwin after logging in:

 ```
 . /System/Library/Makefiles/GNUstep.sh